Rev. Allen V Harris

-Bio: The Rev. Allen V. Harris has served congregations in Cleveland, Ohio; New York, New York; and Grapevine, Texas.
+The Rev. Allen V. Harris began as our Regional Minister in June of 2015.
+Previously Rev. Harris has served congregations in Cleveland, Ohio; New York, New York; and Grapevine, Texas.
 He was ordained to the ministry of Jesus Christ on May 19, 1991.
 His most recent pastoral experience was in leading a multi-age, multi-racial, declining urban parish through a transformational process that resulted in it becoming an Open and Affirming, Anti-Racist/Pro-Reconciling, and Accessible congregation whose membership increased by more than 100%.
 His additional pastoral experiences include overseeing Christian education programs designed to integrate persons into the life of the church, facilitating evangelism ministries, ministering to youth and young adults, providing pastoral care to the homebound and hospitalized, and providing leadership to outreach ministries directed toward providing food, clothing, and rental assistance to persons in need.

 Rev. Harris has an extensive background in public relations and is skilled in the use of both traditional media (print advertising, press releases, etc.) and digital media (website development, Twitter, Facebook, YouTube, Instagram, blogs, etc.).
 He is the author of a variety of news articles and book reviews and is a contributor to journals and magazines.
 As a public speaker, Rev. Harris is comfortable with both large and small audiences, formal and informal settings, and planned and spontaneous presentations.